oddbyte/Chromebook-Glitch-Index/README.md

 - Its obviously not a intended feature, so using it is "rebellious" and "cool"
 - You get to stick it to the team of developers who made chrome OS :P
 - You get another browser.

+Btw, feel free to make a PR or a Issue if you find a fact and / or glitch that was not listed